 History

-Strategically located near the crossing of the River Clwyd, Rhuddlan was the site of the clash of Welsh rulers of Gwynedd and Norman earls from borderland marches, since the eleventh century.
-The latter in 1073 on the initiative of Robert of Rhuddlan erected on the nearby Twthill, a timber – earth, motte and bailey stronghold.
-The conflict between the Welsh and the Anglo-Normans, during which Rhuddlan was conquered several times, lasted throughout the 11th and 12th centuries, eventually ending in a war between Welsh prince, Llywelyn ap Gruffudd and the king of England Edward I in 1277.
-Edward invaded North Wales, erected a new stronghold at Flint, and headed towards Rhuddlan, where in September 1277 he began building the castle.
-Three months later, the newly founded town and stronghold were officially granted the English Crown, after the signing of the Treaty of Aberconwy, between Llywelyn ap Gruffudd and Edward I.
+Strategically located near the crossing of the River Clwyd, Rhuddlan had been a battleground since the 11th century between the Welsh rulers of Gwynedd and the Anglo-Norman earls of the border marches.
+In 1073, at the initiative of Robert of Rhuddlan, they erected a timber motte castle on nearby Twthill Hill.
+The conflict between the Welsh and the Anglo-Normans, during which Rhuddlan was captured several times, continued throughout the 11th and 12th centuries, ultimately culminating in the war between the Prince of Wales, Llywelyn ap Gruffudd, and King Edward I of England.
+Edward invaded north Wales, erected a new stronghold at Flint, and advanced towards Rhuddlan, where in September 1277 he began construction of a stone castle.
+Along with the town, it was officially granted to the English Crown three months later, following the signing of the Treaty of Aberconwy between Llywelyn ap Gruffudd and Edward I.

-Work on the castle began under the supervision of master Bertram from Gascony, but soon the construction was handed over to the master of Savoy, James of Saint George, who directed it until the end of work in 1282.
-It is known that Edward I and Queen Eleanor were in Rhuddlan as early as 1278, probably still living in the old castle.
-The towers of the new building were to be roofed in 1280 and the great hall building was covered with shingles a year later.
-In 1283, wood and shingle were sent to Rhuddlan to build the queen’s goldsmith’s workshop in the outer ward, but the main construction works were already completed then.
+Work on the castle began under the supervision of Master Bertram of Gascony, but construction was soon handed over to the Savoyard Master, James of St George, the king’s chief architect, who supervised it until its completion in 1282.
+As early as August 1277, Edward employed 1,800 men to clear a road through the wooded area between Flint and Rhuddlan, and by September, he had employed 968 workers in Rhuddlan for digging trenches.
+It is known that Edward and Queen Eleanor stayed in Rhuddlan in 1278, likely still living in the old castle or in a temporary camp.
+The towers of the new structure were to be roofed in 1280, while the great hall was shingled a year later, suggesting that the main construction work had already been completed than.

-At the turn of the fifteenth and sixteenth centuries, the state of the stronghold deteriorated, due to the reduction of its strategic and administrative significance.
-It was re-garrisoned during the English Civil War in the 17th century.
-It was controlled by royalist troops, loyal to king Charles I. After the Battle of Naseby, the victorious parliamentary forces led by Thomas Mytton, besieged Rhuddlan in 1646.
-Two years later, at the behest of Oliver Cromwell, the castle was partially demolished to prevent its further military use.
+At the turn of the 15th and 16th centuries, the castle’s condition deteriorated, reflecting its diminished strategic and administrative importance.
+It was garrisoned again during the English Civil War in the 17th century.
+At the time, Rhuddlan was held by royalist forces loyal to King Charles I. After the Battle of Naseby, victorious Parliamentarian forces under Thomas Mytton besieged the castle in 1646.
+Two years later, on Oliver Cromwell’s order, it was partially demolished to prevent further military use.
+In 1944, the then-owner of the castle ruins, Admiral Rowley-Conwy, transferred custody of the monument and Twthill Hill to the then Ministry of Public Works.
+As a result, systematic work began in 1947 to conserve and protect the medieval buildings.

 Architecture

-Rhuddlan was situated on the eastern bank of the Clwyd River.
-The castle was erected as a concentric, symmetrical structure with the main perimeter of the walls on a diamond plan, surrounding a courtyard measuring approximately 45 x 40 meters.
-Its defenses were: four straight curtains, two corner, cylindrical towers with a diameter of about 11 meters, one on the north and south sides, and two gate complexes in the eastern and western corners.
-At a distance of several meters, there was a perimeter of the outer defensive wall, reinforced with numerous small half towers, and the outer defense zone was a wide ditch, with the exception of the south-west section, where its role was fullfilled by the river.
+Rhuddlan Castle was situated on the eastern bank of the River Clwyd, on the northern side of the older motte of Twthill and on the southeastern side of the newly founded town with its parish church.
+The castle was built as a concentric, symmetrical structure, with a diamond-shaped main circuit of walls surrounding a courtyard measuring approximately 45 x 40 meters.
+Its defenses included four straight curtains, two cylindrical corner towers approximately 11 meters in diameter, one each on the north and south sides, and two gatehouses at the eastern and western corners.
+A circumference of the outer defensive wall, reinforced with numerous small half towers and two towers, ran a dozen or so meters away, and the outer defense zone was a wide moat, except for the southwestern section, where the river took over its role.

 The characteristic shape of the outer bailey meant that on three sides of the main part of the castle it provided only a 20-meter-wide zwinger, while a wider, about 60-meter-long space to the river was on the slope.
 Probably there were wooden stables, granaries and various types of workshops, known from written sources.
 The entrance was provided by two gates: Town Gate on the north side and Friary Gate on the south side.
 The latter had the form of a small, irregular tower with a passage in the ground floor, behind which the causeway led across the moat.
 The Town Gate, on the other hand, was a wide gatehouse, open from the side of the outer ward, preceded by a small foregate.
 An additional water gate was on the west side and probably led to a wooden coastal pier.
 The outer zone of defense was provided by the already mentioned wide dry moat.
 Its western part reached the river and formed a dock for supply boats.